 India is often called the country with a chain of festivals, and Diwali is the most enchanting of them all.
+Diwali is the most awaited and most celebrated festival in India.
 The name is derived from the Sanskrit term Dipavali, meaning “Row of lights.”

 Diwali is a festival of twinkling lights, shopping for gifts, wearing new dresses, gleaming diyas, beautiful rangolis, decorating homes, bursting crackers & savoring delicious cuisines.